atomisthq/docs/docs/developer/sdm-deploy.md

 ### Deploying with Docker

 The Dockerfile supplied in the seeds runs the SDM in development mode.
-Change NODE_ENV to [production][#production-mode] and rebuild the container for production deployment, so that when your SDM goes down or restarts, events will be queued.
+Change ATOMIST_ENV to [production][#production-mode] and rebuild the container for production deployment, so that when your SDM goes down or restarts, events will be queued.

 [docker-build]: https://docs.docker.com/engine/reference/builder/ (Dockerfile Reference)